roshankoirala/Machine_learning-/README.md

 # Linear-regression-

-While learning machine learning by self studying I foud there are two great resources for the subject:
+While learning machine learning by self study, I foud there are two great resources for the subject:

 https://www-bcf.usc.edu/~gareth/ISL/